kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     }
     ```

-**Module Types:**
+Module Types:

-- **Internal Modules**: Defined in your project within `@KoraApp` modules
+- Internal Modules: Defined in your project within `@KoraApp` modules
-- **External Modules**: Provided by libraries (inherited via interface extension)
+- External Modules: Provided by libraries (inherited via interface extension)
-- **Submodules**: Generated from `@KoraSubmodule` interfaces
+- Submodules: Generated from `@KoraSubmodule` interfaces

-**Module Requirements:**
+Module Requirements:

 - Must be an interface (not a class)
 - Factory methods must be `default` methods
 - Must be in the same source directory as `@KoraApp` or `@KoraSubmodule`

-**Factory Method Rules:**
+Factory Method Rules:

 - Must return a component (non-null value)
 - Can take other components as parameters
 - Parameters become dependencies
 - Parameters mey be optional components (mark `@Nullable`)
 - Methods are called in dependency order at runtime

-> **âš ï¸ External Library Components**: Components and modules from external libraries are **not automatically discovered** by Kora's annotation processor.
-Even if a library contains `@Component` classes or `@Module` interfaces, they will be invisible to your application unless you explicitly extend their module interfaces in your `@KoraApp` interface.
-This is a deliberate design choice for explicit dependency management.
+> **External Library Components**: Components and modules from external libraries are **not automatically discovered** by Kora's annotation processor.
+Even if a library contains `@Component` classes
+> or `@Module` interfaces, they will be invisible to your application unless you explicitly extend their module interfaces in your `@KoraApp` interface.
+This is a deliberate design choice for explicit

-### @KoraSubmodule
+> dependency management.

+### `@KoraSubmodule` { #korasubmodule }

 Marks an interface for which to build a module for the current compilation module.
 It will contain all components marked with `@Module` and `@Component` annotations found in the source code.
+This
-This annotation is particularly useful for multi-module Gradle applications where different modules contain different pieces of functionality, and the main `@KoraApp` application is built in a separate module.
+annotation is particularly useful for multi-module Gradle applications where different modules contain different pieces of functionality, and the main `@KoraApp` application is built in a separate

-**What @KoraSubmodule Does:**
+module.

+What `@KoraSubmodule` Does:

-- **Component Discovery**: Scans the current Gradle module for `@Module` and `@Component` annotations
+- Component Discovery: Scans the current Gradle module for `@Module` and `@Component` annotations
-- **Module Generation**: Creates an inheritor interface with all discovered modules and components
+- Module Generation: Creates an inheritor interface with all discovered modules and components
-- **Multi-Module Support**: Enables component sharing across Gradle modules
+- Multi-Module Support: Enables component sharing across Gradle modules
-- **Boundary Definition**: Defines where Kora's annotation processor scans for components
+- Boundary Definition: Defines where Kora's annotation processor scans for components
-- **Build Optimization**: Enables Gradle's build caching and incremental compilation by isolating functionality into separate modules
+- Build Optimization: Enables Gradle's build caching and incremental compilation by isolating functionality into separate modules

-**Scope**: `@KoraSubmodule` interfaces define the boundaries where Kora's annotation processor will scan for components.
+Scope: `@KoraSubmodule` interfaces define the boundaries where Kora's annotation processor will scan for components.
 Components outside these boundaries are not processed.

 ===! ":fontawesome-brands-java: Java"